cod182/Milestone-Project-2/README.md

 - Got to the Milestone-project-2 Repo
 - Clicking on Settings
 - Clicking on Pages
-- Selecting master from sources
+- Selecting main from sources
 - Clicking save

 The site was the made avaiable at the above url.